Rookout/docs/docs/dotnet-setup.md

 #### API

-The Rookout SDK needs to be started using simple API.
+The Rookout SDK needs to be started using a simple API.

 ```cs
 using Rook;